Moses Dyer: Galway United

+appearances before Derry City met the buyout clause in his contract in June 2025, but he declined their contract offer.

+Phnom Penh Crown

+On 19 July 2025, it was announced that Dyer had signed for Cambodian Premier League side Phnom Penh Crown after they had met the €60,000 buyout clause in his Galway United contract.

 International career

 Dyer was born in New Zealand and is of Polynesian descent.
 Dyer was called up to the New Zealand senior team for a friendly against South Korea as a replacement for Ryan Thomas who had pulled out of the game due to injury He was substituted on in the second half, as New Zealand succumbed to a late goal to lose 1–0.

 Following the South Korea friendly, New Zealand U-20 coach Darren Bazeley named several Under-20 eligible players, including Dyer for a 2-match tour of Uzbekistan against the Uzbekistan U-20s in preparation for the 2015 FIFA U-20 World Cup which was held in New Zealand.
 During this game, he came on as a second-half substitute in their first game, which New Zealand lost 1–0.

 Dyer was a member of the New Zealand squad at the 2017 FIFA U-20 World Cup.